Fractured vertebrae — potential causes and treatments

-For some, a vertebrae fracture is not necessarily as serious as it sounds — it’s just painful.
+For some, a spinal fracture is not necessarily as serious as it sounds — it’s just painful.
 A compression fracture only leads to back pain and needs to be stabilized so that it can heal on its own.
 Only in the event of serious trauma and debilitating symptoms is spine surgery a recommended treatment.
-In many cases, a series of conservative, nonsurgical therapy can effectively treat the symptoms of a vertebrae fracture.
+In many cases, a series of conservative, nonsurgical therapy sessions can effectively treat the symptoms of a spinal fracture.

 Causes of fractured vertebrae

 The fracture of a vertebra can be a painful experience, or it can go completely undetected, depending on the severity of the injury and whether the fracture causes nerve compression.
 In many cases, a compression fracture will cause localized pain and stiffness, although other pain-related symptoms can develop as a result of the damage.
 Some of the most common causes of fractured vertebrae include:

 - Traumatic injury

 - Aging and otherwise weakened bones

 If you are seriously injured, you should seek immediate medical attention.
 Otherwise, treatment of spinal compression fractures can oftentimes be less intensive than some patients expect.
 In fact, with the exception of a massive injury, a crack in one or more vertebrae can often be managed with conservative care.
 Painkillers typically are used to reduce the painful symptoms of the injury, while the back is stabilized and allowed to heal over time.